MKLab-ITI/pygrank/README.md

 >>> early_stop_ranker = PageRank(alpha=0.85, convergence=convergence)
 >>> ordinals = Ordinals(early_stop_ranker).rank(G, {v: 1 for v in seeds})
 >>> print(early_stop_ranker.convergence)
-3 iterations (0.0015069 sec)
+2 iterations (0.0006313000000091051 sec)
 >>> print(ordinals["B"], ordinals["D"], ordinals["E"])
-5 1 2
+1 5 4
 ```

-Close to the previous results at a fraction of the iterations!!
+Close to the previous results at a fraction of the time!!
-For small graphs, like this example, time gains by fewer iterations
-are small.
-But, for graphs with many nodes, running time is dominated
-by and increases linearly with the number of iterations.
+Note that convergence time measurements do not take into account
+the time needed to preprocess graphs.

 # :brain: Overview